 You will be estranged, severed, or alienated from Christ!

-When you are seeking to receive God’s favour, approval or blessing on your personal merit or on the basis of your performance, self-righteousness, good works or holy acts, you are simply belittling, despising and discarding the finished work of Jesus Christ on the cross and its benefits.
+When you are seeking to receive God’s favour, approval or blessing on your personal merit or on the basis of your performance, self-righteousness, good works or holy acts, you are simply belittling, despising and discarding the finished work of Jesus Christ and its benefits.

-Anyone who despises and discards the perfect and finished work of Christ on the cross as the only true basis of having a loving, intimate and personal relationship with God is cut off from Christ and the blessings of Christ’s perfect and finished work of redemption on the cross.
+Anyone who despises and discards the perfect and finished work of Christ as the only true basis of having a loving, intimate and personal relationship with God is cut off from Christ and the blessings of Christ’s perfect and finished work of redemption.

-Paul bluntly said to the foolish Galatians believers who were seeking to add their personal righteous works to the finished work of Christ as a basis of having a loving and intimate relationship with God, “You are cut off from Christ, you who would have righteousness by the law; you are turned away from grace.”
+Paul bluntly warns the foolish Galatians believers who were seeking to add their personal righteous works to the finished work of Christ as a basis of having a loving and intimate relationship with God, saying, “You are cut off from Christ, you who would have righteousness by the law; you are turned away from grace.”
 (Gal.
 5:4 BBE).

 Beloved, it is a fearful thing to fall away from grace.
-When you fall away from grace to stand in your own righteousness, you will have no access to the inexhaustible riches of grace available in and through Christ.
+When you fall away from grace to stand in your own righteousness, you will be cut off from the inexhaustible riches of God’s grace available in and through Christ.

-The Lord Jesus warns, “If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw them into the fire, and they are burned.”
-(John 15:6 NKJV).
+6 “If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw them into the fire, and they are burned.
+(NKJV).

-Friend, have you fallen away from grace by departing from faith in Christ and His finished work on the cross to yourself and your righteous works which are like filthy rags in God’s sight?
+Have you fallen away from grace by departing from faith in Christ and His finished work to yourself and your imperfect works?

-It is never too late to return to Christ and to stand before God by faith alone in Christ’s perfect and finished redemptive work on the cross, thereby having unrestricted access to the unlimited riches of grace.
+It is never too late to return to Christ and to stand before God by faith alone in Christ’s perfect and finished redemptive work and thus begin to enjoy unrestricted access to the unlimited riches of grace.

 Repent today and embrace God’s grace by faith alone in Jesus Christ and His finished work alone!

 Prayer: My Dear Heavenly Father, I repent today of my sin of seeking to earn Your love, approval, favour and blessing on the basis of my performance, self-righteousness or good works.
-Help and teach me Holy Spirit to continue in Christ Jesus as I have received Him – by grace and through faith alone in Christ Jesus, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to live daily by grace and through faith alone in Christ Jesus, in Jesus’ name.
 Amen.